 Setting up the FSDB reader

-The article will help you to explore your FSDB simulation result with impulse.
+The article will help you to configure and set-up the FSDB readers native extension.

 The FSDB reader uses a native extension, meaning that it calls a native application (converter) to open and read data from the fsdb file.
 Find more about native extensions in the manual.

 This native extension requires a library from a 3rd party tool installation (FsdbReader) that usually comes with the Verdi tool chain (Synopsys).

 - Please check if your system has the required GNU compatible toolchain installed (g++,make)

 - Use the folder selection button of the first entry to select the include path of FsdbReader.

 - Now select (2nd field) the library path that fits to your system.

 - Press Make

 mkdir -p linux-x86_64 g++ -m64 main.cc ../flux.c ../lz4.c ../fastlz.c -I .. -I . -Ilibz -I '.../FsdbReader' -L '.../FsdbReader/LINUX64' -D FLX_CONTROL -D FLX_COMPRESS -D FLX_STDIO -D FLX_ITEM_EXTENSION="flxbyte signalType;flxuint signalScale;" -g -lnffr -lnsys -lm -lpthread -ldl -o linux-x86_64/fsdb chmod 777 linux-x86_64/fsdb